“What kinds of spiders can you find in Quebec?“

 Luckily, most spiders are harmless, and they control the insect population.
 In fact, without spiders, our food supply would be in jeopardy!

 Today, you are going to learn about 17 spiders that live in Quebec.

 RELATED: The 6 Types of SNAKES That Live in Quebec!
 (ID Guide)

-RELATED: 6 Types of Ticks Found In Quebec!
+RELATED: 22 Common Types of Birds Found In Quebec!
 (With Photos)

 #1.
 Wolf Spider

 - Both sexes look alike and range from 0.4 to 1.4 inches, not including their legs.